ISU-MolPhyl/EEOB563/computer_labs/lab2/PAUP.md

 ### First things first

 PAUP should be accessible to you on the HPC-class.
 You can also install it on your computer from the following [site](http://phylosolutions.com/paup-test/).

 ### Getting the sequences
 1. We will use a set of cytochorome b aa sequences for this exercise.
-The sequences are in EEOB563-Spring2020 repository (EEOB563-Spring2020/computer_labs/lab2).
+The sequences are in the class repository.

 ### Starting PAUP
 1. Start PAUP* by typing: